Benefits Increase As The Demand For Pilots Grow

-Back in 2020, the pay range was from $73,000 a year (for fresh first officers in the smallest aircraft) to $337,000 (for a wide-body captain).
-Experience and flight schedules play a huge role in the pay as well.
+In 2020, pilot salaries ranged from $73,000 per year (for freshly certified first officers in the smallest aircraft) to $337,000 (for wide-body captains).
+Experience and flight schedules also played a significant role in determining pay.

-For the first time ever, maternity leave is also being offered in the new terms.
-This two-year agreement ensures that female pilots, which comprise of 7% of the United Airlines’ pilots, can expect up to eight weeks of paid maternity leave.
+For the first time ever, maternity leave is being offered as part of the new terms.
+This two-year agreement ensures that female pilots, constituting 7% of United Airlines’ pilot workforce, can enjoy up to eight weeks of paid maternity leave.

-Thanks to the United Airlines, negotiations with other large U.S. carriers are being pursued.
-This includes American Airlines, Southwest Airlines and Delta Air Lines.
-Unions want to improve their quality of life, especially after the career freeze caused by the pandemic.
+Thanks to United Airlines, negotiations are now underway with other major U.S. carriers, including American Airlines, Southwest Airlines, and Delta Air Lines.
+Unions are advocating for improved quality of life, especially in light of the career disruptions caused by the pandemic.